-"official" means an employee contemplated in section 1 of the Public Service Act, 1994, read with section 1 of the Public Service Amendment Act (Act 13 of 1996); and includes a magistrate contemplated in section 1 of the Magistrates Act (Act 90 of 1993) and an employee of a constitutional institution.
+"official" means a person in the employ of a department or constitutional institution. [an employee contemplated in section 1 of the Public Service Act, 1994, read with section 1 of the Public Service Amendment Act (Act 13 of 1996); and includes a magistrate contemplated in section 1 of the Magistrates Act (Act 90 of 1993) and an employee of a constitutional institution.]